 2. Through family health insurance

-You may opt for a family health insurance plan that covers all of your family members.
+You may opt for a family health insurance plan in 2021 that covers all of your family members.
 This way, you can keep the coverage regardless of your job changes.
 And if you secure the plan early enough, you can avoid the aforementioned problem of pre-existing conditions.

 However, it should be noted that purchasing a health plan for the whole family is more expensive than securing an individual health plan.
 And some family health insurance plans only offer standardized coverage so all family members will have the same level of benefits, despite their different insurance requirements.